-The students, staff, and parents make this school special.
+Our students, staff, and parents make our school special.
 We see joyful and peaceful children excited about pursuing their interests and passions.
 The atmosphere is warm, inviting, and respectful.
 Students and staff like and respect each other.
-Our students learn by doing and at their own pace.
+Our students learn by doing and work at their own pace.
 Students at every level experience an individualized and authentic Montessori curriculum.
 Together with parents, we work to create a vibrant and intercultural community.
-It’s a school where we openly demonstrate Christian values while embracing and respecting all nationalities and faiths.
-GLTW is a school where the academics, the arts, and spirituality are explored, nurtured, and cultivated.
-Students become inquisitive, innovative, and self-directed learners well-prepared for life’s next challenge and opportunity.
+We openly demonstrate welcoming Christian values while embracing and respecting our diverse population.
+GLTW is a school where academics, arts, and spirituality are explored, nurtured, and cultivated.
+Students become inquisitive, innovative, and self-directed learners, well-prepared for life’s next challenge and opportunity.

 What makes our staff special?

-Multi-National Faculty and Student Body: Argentina, Bulgaria, China, Denmark, England, France, Germany, Guatemala, India, Iran, Iraq, Italy, Japan, Jordan, Kurdistan, Lebanon, Mexico, New Zealand, Pakistan, Russia, Saudi Arabia, Somalia, South Africa, South Korea, Spain, Sri Lanka, Tanzania
+Multi-Cultural Faculty and Student Body: Argentina, Austria, Bulgaria, China, Denmark, England, France, Germany, Guatemala, India, Iran, Iraq, Italy, Japan, Jordan, Kurdistan, Lebanon, Mexico, New Zealand, Pakistan, Poland, Russia, Saudi Arabia, Somalia, South Africa, South Korea, Spain, Sri Lanka, Tanzania

 Students’ and Faculty’s Native Languages: 22

-Enrichment Classes: Art, Children in Worship, Concert Bands, Jazz Band, Music, Orchestra, Physical Education, Peace Education, Spanish, Sonic Workshop, and Music Recording.
+Enrichment Classes: Art, Children in Worship, Concert Bands, Jazz Band, Music, Orchestra, Physical Education, Peace Education, Montessori Maker Space, Spanish, Sonic Workshop, and Music Recording.

 Students’ Hometowns: Ann Arbor, Belleville, Brighton, Canton, Chelsea, Dexter, Howell, Livonia, Milan, Northville, Pinckney, Plymouth, Redford, Saline, South Lyon, Wayne, Whitmore Lake, Ypsilanti